Personalised stories for adults combine emotional narrative with unique artistic illustration.

 Greater sustainability

-Science-backed occasions: when to give a personalized story
+Science-backed moments to give a personalised story

-Milestone birthdays
+Milestone birthdays (30, 40, 50)

 Graduations and achievements